banner image

 • Patients were not allowed to take osmotic or stimulant laxatives, bismuth, prokinetic agents, or other drugs to treat CIC

-Patients reported one of the following symptoms for at least 12 weeks, which need not be consecutive, in the preceding 12 months: straining in more than 25% of bowel movements, lumpy or hard stools in more than 25% of bowel movements, sensation of incomplete evacuation in more than 25% of bowel movements.
+All patients were required to meet the following criteria: Rome II criteria (Trials 3 and 4) or Rome III (Trial 5) for functional constipation, straining during more than 25% of bowel movements, lumpy or hard stools for more than 25% of bowel movements, and a sensation of incomplete evacuation during more than 25% of bowel movements.